 Logged Out Area Windfall Creek Forest Service Road British Columbia

-21. We stopped our forward progress soon before the
+21. We stopped our forward progress at

 apparent end of the road (judging by the map in Backroad Mapbook).
 This

 Coordinates: N 55⁰07.539' W 121⁰45.174'.

 Windfall Creek FSR BC Canada